 The project will reduce single-occupancy commute-hour vehicle trips by encouraging modeshift to other forms of shared transportation.
 Pilot projects are defined as projects that serve an area where no similar service was available within the past three years, or will result in significantly expanded service to an existing area.
-Funding is designed to provide the necessary initial capital to a public agency for the start-up of a pilot project so that by the end of the third year of the trip reduction project's operation, the project will be financially self-sustaining or require minimal public funds, such as grants, to maintain its operation:
+Funding is designed to provide the necessary initial capital to a public agency for the start-up of a pilot project so that by the end of the third year of the trip reduction project's operation, the project will be financially self-sustaining or require minimal public funds, such as grants, to maintain its operation.
+All the following conditions must be met for a project to be eligible for TFCA funds:

 - i.
 Applicants must demonstrate the project will reduce single-occupancy commutehour vehicle trips and result in a reduction in emissions of criteria pollutants; - ii.
 The proposed service must be available for use by all members of the public; - iii.
-Applicants must provide a written plan documenting steps that would be taken to ensure that the project will be financially self-sustaining or require minimal public funds to maintain its operation by the end of the third year; - iv.
+Applicants must provide a written plan showing how the service will be financed in the future and require minimal, if any, TFCA funds to maintain its operation by the end of the third year; - iv.
 If the local transit provider is not a partner, the applicant must demonstrate that they have attempted to have the service provided by the local transit agency.
 The transit provider must have been given the first right of refusal and determined that the proposed project does not conflict with existing service; - v.
 Applicants must provide data and any other evidence demonstrating the public's need for the service, including a demand assessment survey and letters of support from potential users; - vi.
 Pilot trip reduction projects that propose to provide ridesharing service projects must comply with all applicable requirements in policy #27.